 Subaru introduced the new-generation Legacy for the 2020 model year.
 Like many Subaru redesigns before it, the visual changes were subtle but enough to keep it rumbling on for a handful of years.
-With it entering just its second model year since the redesign, we expect a carryover 2021 Subaru Legacy.
+With it entering just its second model year since the redesign, the 2021 Subaru Legacy will be a carryover.

 Inside, the new-generation Legacy’s updates were a little more significant, as this sedan went more upscale with a new instrument panel design that includes more contrasting colors and shapelier air vents.
 In its higher trims, the Legacy pushes the bounds of luxury with available Nappa leather upholstery, a massive 11.6-inch infotainment touchscreen, and 4G LTE Wi-Fi.